-The price for the distance travelled is factored in differently by moving companies, but most of them will have set rates for moving stuff between specific cities.
-This can often a good initial indicator of which companies you want to consider
+The price for the distance travelled is factored indifferently by moving companies, but most of them will have set rates for moving stuff between specific cities.
+This can often be a good initial indicator of which companies you want to consider

-Special items may also be subject to special pricing during long distance moves.
-Appliances can tack on additional $100-120 per item, and piano moving can cost between $300-700 additionally depending on the type of piano.
+Select items may also be subject to special pricing during long-distance moves.
+Appliances can tack on additional $100-120 per item, and piano moving can cost between $300-700 additionally, depending on the type of piano.
 When it comes to filing your moving expenses with the CRA, you’ll be glad you knew about these savings.

-Remember, all moving service prices are subject to 13% Harmonized Sales Tax (HST) in Ontario.
+Remember, all deductible moving expenses are subject to 13% Harmonized Sales Tax (HST) in Ontario.
 Elsewhere in Canada, moving services are subject to a 5% Goods and Services Tax (GST).
-Be wary of companies that don’t charge HST, or offer to scrap it for a cash deal.
-Having a registered HST or GST number is a sign of a good company, and a sure way to avoid scams and fly by night movers.
+Be wary of companies that don’t charge HST or offer to scrap it for a cash deal.
+Having a registered HST or GST number is a sign of a good company and a sure way to avoid scams and fly-by-night movers.

-It may seem counter-intuitive for a moving company to suggest this, but there are many ways you can maximize your move on your own, and save money along the way.
+There are many ways you can maximize your move on your own and save money along the way.

-Compare.
-Not every move requires a moving company, it all depends on the size of your move, and the amount of stuff you have.
-The whole point of hiring a company is to save you time and energy, so in your case it may or may not be worth it to do things yourself.
-Keep in mind, you can hiring a moving company for just a portion of your services, like transportation, and avoid paying for the full amount of the move.
+The whole point of hiring a company is to save you time and energy.
+Keep in mind, you can hire a moving company for just a portion of your services, like transportation, and avoid paying for the full amount of the move.

-Strategize.
 Saving money begins with having the right plan.
-As much information as you can have before your move, can help you put things in motion and make sure everything is done as efficiently as possible.
-At the very least, you should consider organizing a timeline for yourself that will help you along towards getting to the move-in day.
+Getting all the information you need before your move can help you put things in motion and make sure everything is done as efficiently as possible.
+At the very least, you should consider organizing a timeline for yourself to help you get to the move-in day.
 This will help you make the most of those deductible moving expenses.

-Downsize.
 The less stuff you have to move, the cheaper and less time consuming your move will be.
-Think about what you can re-sell, donate or give away.
-Getting rid of unwanted stuff can really help you start life in your new place, with a fresh perspective.
+Think about what you can resell, donate or give away.
+Getting rid of unwanted stuff can help you start living in your new place with a fresh perspective.

-Organize.
-Whether you’ll be transporting the stuff yourself, or have someone else do it for you, make sure you organize all your stuff as much as possible.
-Label things appropriately, and make sure boxes with fragile items are clearly marked.
+Whether you’ll be transporting the stuff yourself, or have someone else do it for you, make sure you organize all your property as much as possible.
+Label things appropriately, and make sure boxes with fragile items are marked.

-Professional movers vs. friends.
-If you don’t have a lot of specialty or fragile items, you can benefit from getting some friends to help you with your move.
-For a price of some pizza and a case of beer, you can get a group of people together and turn it into a day.
+If you don’t have many specialty or fragile items, you can benefit from getting some friends to help you move.
+For the price of some pizza and a case of beer, you can get a group of people together and turn it into a day.

-Re-evaluate your home services.
 An indirect way to save some money when you’re moving is re-evaluating your home services.
-You can often getter a better deal on bundling your internet, cell phone, and cable TV services at your new residence.
+You can often get a better deal on bundling your internet, cell phone, and cable TV services at your new residence.
 Check out this useful article from The Globe and Mail about tax and other tips to help you save on your move.

 Now you have an idea of what tax-deductible moving expenses are and in what situations you can get some money back.
-Use that information and our money saving tips when planning your move, and you can decide exactly how much you want to spend on what services.
+Use that information and our money-saving tips when planning your move, and you can decide exactly how much you want to spend on what services.